 It’s happy hour all day, every day!
 Have a go at mixing your own drink with these simple steps.

-This circuit breaker period is the perfect opportunity to try something new, from indulging in new beauty products to cultivating your green thumb to making your own healthy smoothies.
+Circuit breaker or not, there’s always a perfect opportunity to try something new, from indulging in new beauty products to cultivating your green thumb to making your own healthy smoothies.
 Looking for boozy gratification?
 How about some DIY cocktails during your WFH lunch breaks or stay-at-home weekends?
 Scroll down for a list of cocktail recipes that we got from bars we love and adore.

 This refreshing cocktail requires just four ingredients: gin, honey, a kiwi (hello, vitamin C) and Cointreau.
 First, cut the kiwi in chunks and smash it, and then add it to the cocktail shaker alongside the aforementioned ingredients.
 Shake vigorously and pour the mixture into a glass of ice.